Caring For Your New Artificial Grass Lawn

 What to Keep Off the Turf

 - Open flame and hot items — No BBQs, fire pits, patio heaters, or charcoal directly on the turf surface.
 The fibers can melt.
+If your neighborhood lights off fireworks on the Fourth of July, wetting down your turf beforehand is good practice.
+Synthetic fibers won't ignite from sparks the way dry grass does, but embers and debris landing on the surface can cause melting or scorch marks.

-- Pressure washers — Standard hose only.
+- Pressure washers — Standard hose only is recommended for rinsing

 This is the one most homeowners don't know about until it's a problem.
-Certain high-efficiency windows particularly high grade Low-E glass can act like a magnifying lens on sunny days, concentrating reflected heat onto a specific area of turf.
+Certain high efficiency windows particularly high grade Low-E glass can act like a magnifying lens on sunny days, concentrating reflected heat onto a specific area of turf.
 Synthetic fibers are plastic and can melt under that kind of concentrated heat exposure.
-If your turf is adjacent to a south or west-facing glass surface, it's worth checking on bright days to see if there's a reflection pattern hitting the turf.
-An exterior window screen or anti-reflective window film resolves this completely.
-If you're unsure, give us a call, we can help assess it.
+If you have high-efficiency Low-E windows adjacent to your turf area, ask us about nylon fiber options which are more heat resistant than standard polyethylene.

 Putting Green Maintenance